Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 * [`XboxOneGampadMacOSWireless`](xref:UnityEngine.InputSystem.XInput.XboxOneGampadMacOSWireless): An Xbox One controller connected to a Mac via Bluetooth.
 Only the latest generation of Xbox One controllers supports Bluetooth.
 These controllers don't require any additional drivers in this scenario.

-* [`XboxOneGampadiOS`](xref:UnityEngine.InputSystem.iOS.XboxOneGampadiOS): An Xbox One controller connected to an iOS Device via Bluetooth.
+* [`XboxOneGampadiOS`](xref:UnityEngine.InputSystem.iOS.XboxOneGampadiOS): An Xbox One controller connected to an iOS device via Bluetooth.
 Requires iOS 13 or higher.

 > [!NOTE]
 > * XInput controllers on Mac currently require the installation of the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).
 This driver only supports USB connections, and doesn't support wireless dongles.
 However, the latest generation of Xbox One controllers natively support Bluetooth.
 Macs natively support these controllers as HIDs without any additional drivers when connected via Bluetooth.
-> * Unity supports Xbox controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) or [`Joystick`](xref:UnityEngine.InputSystem.Joystick) Devices, and doesn't support rumble or any other Xbox-specific functionality.
+> * Unity supports Xbox controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) or [`Joystick`](xref:UnityEngine.InputSystem.Joystick) devices, and doesn't support rumble or any other Xbox-specific functionality.

 ## Switch controllers